froggey/Mezzano/doc/internals/debugging-notes.md

 (throw 'mezzano.supervisor::terminate-thread nil) ; just terminate the basic repl
 ```
 or nothing and live with the basic repl hanging around, a snapshot is taken at the end of IPL anyway.

+## Low-Level DeBugger (LLDB)

+lldb (in system/lldb.lisp) is roughly equivalent to gdb in terms of how it works, in the sense
+that it operates directly on threads at the assembly level, as opposed to the "normal" style of
+Common Lisp debugger that operates within a thread on conditions, signals, and restarts (plus
+maybe some other extra stuff, like backtraces, frame inspection, restarting and resumption, etc)

+It has a small suite of building blocks for manipulating threads at a low-level.
+Primarily
+stopping threads, single-stepping at the instruction level, and register inspection.

+The only high-level tool provided here is `trace-execution`.
+It takes a function to call,
+and steps through it printing every instruction executed.
+This was originally developed
+for profiling CLOS dispatch.
+Unlike the statistical profiler, this gives an exact trace
+of instructions and functions executed.